SIMPATICOProject/IFE/README.md

 * **errorLabel**:  error messages for the adapted workflow blocks, if available on the page.

 Please note that the module requires that the corresponding workflow has been uploaded to the WAE repository.
-The example of the workflow model for the [index_demo.html](https://github.com/SIMPATICOProject/IFE/blob/master/index_demo.html) page can be found in
+The example of the workflow model for the [form.html](https://github.com/SIMPATICOProject/IFE/blob/master/PILOT_TRENTO/form.html) page can be found in
-[waemodel.json](https://github.com/SIMPATICOProject/IFE/blob/master/data/waemodel.json).
-To upload the model to the repository it is necessary to use the following [API method](https://dev.smartcommunitylab.it/simp-engines/swagger-ui.html#!/wae-controller/addModelStoreUsingPOST).
+[waemodel.json](https://github.com/SIMPATICOProject/IFE/blob/master/PILOT_TRENTO/data/waemodel.json).
+To upload the model to the repository it is necessary to use the API method ``addModelStoreUsingPOST``.

 The URI of the workflow model is configured directly in the page as an **data-simpatico-workflow** attribute of the enclosing HTML tag, e.g.,
 ```HTML